mattiash/node-multi-tape/README.md

     until the test is finished.
 Without this, the output from different tests would be mixed.

+-   -j Pass in environment variables to purple-tape to make it produce a junit xml-file.
+The output filename will be the name of the test-file with '.xml' appended.

 ## Exit code

 multi-tape exits with code 1 if any test failed as shown by the tap-results or